openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         The specified cohort groups must already exist in Studio.

     * -
-      - Columns with headings other than "Email", "Username" and "Cohort" are ignored.
+      - Columns with headings other than "email", "username" and "cohort" are ignored.

 Follow these steps to assign students to cohort groups by uploading a .csv file.